A doctor was charged in an opioids scheme. Then he tried to hire a Hells Angel to silence a witness, feds say.

 “I am a professional, alright?” the officer told Braylovsky, according to the affidavit.
 “And if l need to find somebody, I find them, okay?”

-The two men continued to discuss the plan to target the witness in Braylovsky’s criminal case so that he couldn’t testify about recorded conversations he had with Braylovsky, the court records state.
+The two men continued to discuss the plan to target the witness in Braylovsky’s criminal case so that he could not testify about recorded conversations he had with Braylovsky, the court records state.
 The doctor raised more doubts, but the undercover agent dodged his questions.
 Braylovsky allegedly said he wanted to check in with his acquaintance before moving forward.
 Eventually, the men parted ways.

 Three days later, on Aug.
 27, police arrested Braylovsky again.
 This time, he was charged with endeavoring to obstruct the due administration of justice.